VinceIP/MochaChip/README.md

 Writing a CHIP-8 interpreter is often said to be a great way to get familiarized with emulator development and understanding low-level computer science concepts.
 That was my goal here.
 If you're getting started with programming, consider writing your own by getting familiar with CHIP-8's architecture (see resources below).
 It's best to not view anyone else's code until you've tried to get things working yourself.

 ## Releases and Usage

-Download the [latest release](https://github.com/VinceIP/MochaChip/releases/), extract the archive, and run the MochaChip JAR file.
+Download the [latest release](https://github.com/VinceIP/MochaChip/releases/), extract the archive, and run the MochaChip
+JAR file.
 Requires [Java version 17](https://www.oracle.com/java/technologies/downloads/).

+## Changelog

+#### 0.2.0-alpha

+- Various code refactorings
+- Compatibility improvements - fixed bug instruction implementations.
+Should be working with nearly all original CHIP-8 programs
+- Added a debugger menu to the GUI.
+Displays a map of the loaded CHIP-8 memory.
+Displays a realtime monitor of every register and the stack as values are changed.
+Shows a pre-fetched list of all instructions found in the CHIP-8 program.
+  Currently running instructions are highlighted yellow.
+Step mode allows pausing the program and stepping through each instruction one cycle at a time.
+Breakpoints TBD
+- Implemented pause and stop emulation menu options

+#### 0.1.0-alpha

+- Initial release

 ## Why Java?